• Home

 Recommended Video

 “They’re more like supermarkets than traditional tech or industrial enterprises, but their turnover isn’t in the likes of grocery items.
-It’s the stuff that generate their large language models, vector search and other products,” Brightman told me in a phone interview.
+It’s the stuff that generate their large language models, vector search, and other products,” Brightman told me in a phone interview.
 “They’re in an arms race where they need to replace their hardware very rapidly, in other words, restock their shelves in a hurry.”
-The problem, Brightman asserts, is that hyperscalers are taking losses on the large language models, vector databases and other products they’re selling to companies and consumers, so the more hardware they buy, the more money they lose.
-“Right now, each is using AI to maintain crucial dominance in their field, and that makes sense.”
-Brightman observes.
+The problem, Brightman asserts, is that hyperscalers are taking losses on the large language models, vector databases, and other products they’re selling to companies and consumers, so the more hardware they buy, the more money they lose.
+“Right now, each is using AI to maintain crucial dominance in their field, and that makes sense,” Brightman observes.
 But, he adds, the immense spending needed to maintain those “moats” and keep rivals at bay could generate puny returns going forward, and harm their overall profitability.

 In an economic sense, assets become fully depreciated, or turn obsolete, when the revenues they generate no longer cover their cost of acquisition (reflected in yearly depreciation), operating expense, and cost of capital.
 According to Brightman, the industry numbers show that AI hardware loses its value over about three years.
 As proof, he cites data on the profitability of Nvidia’s industry-standard H100 GPUs.
-In their second year, a H100 spawned $36,000 in annual profit for a 137% return on investment.
+In their second year, an H100 spawned $36,000 in annual profit for a 137% return on investment.
 But by year four, the product was losing over $4,400 for a negative ROI of 34%, and the results sank fast from there.
-Writes Brightman, “The economic life of AI hardware is [a lot] shorter than its accounting life.”
+Writes Brightman: “The economic life of AI hardware is [a lot] shorter than its accounting life.”

 It’s not that the equipment wears out.
 Physically, it can actually run a lot longer.
-The reason AI hardware lose potency so fast: Nvidia, AMD and the other producers are crafting fresh offerings that each year provide enormous increases in computing power per watt deployed.
-Since the hyperscalers face tough energy constraints, they’re constantly seeking gobs of new “compute” using dollops of extra electricity.
-Normally, if typical manufacturers were adding capital at the pace the hyperscalers are setting in AI, they’d already have built a gigantic base of equipment and infrastructure they could deploy for years, without the need to keep buying more.
+The reason AI hardware loses potency so fast: Nvidia, AMD, and the other producers are crafting fresh offerings that each year provide enormous increases in computing power per watt deployed.
+Since the hyperscalers face tough energy constraints, they are constantly seeking gobs of new “compute” using dollops of extra electricity.
+Normally, if typical manufacturers were adding capital at the pace the hyperscalers are setting in AI, they would already have built a gigantic base of equipment and infrastructure they could deploy for years, without the need to keep buying more.
 Not so in this brave new business.
 AI equipment is evolving so fast that each year, the hyperscalers need to replace an immense part of their capital base just to maintain the same capacity for forging AI wonders.
 “Most of their spending isn’t growth capex, it’s ‘maintenance’ capex,” says Brightman.
 Nevertheless, the overall numbers are so huge that although only about one-third goes to expansion, that’s still good enough to hugely grow the volume of products and services they can deliver each year.

 The hyperscalers are using AI, and taking big losses, chiefly to protect their turf

 As for Microsoft, its staple is office software that generates subscription revenues, notably on its 360 platform.
 That franchise now faces stiff competition from Google’s docs and sheets products.
 “To protect its existing business and keep its customers, Microsoft has to offer AI model services, even if it’s losing money on its AI capex,” declares Brightman.
-Alphabet is pre-eminent in “search,” and cleans up as the world’s biggest seller of online ads.
+Alphabet is preeminent in “search,” and cleans up as the world’s biggest seller of online ads.
 Microsoft has mounted a challenge by launching its own search engine.
 “To continue its profitable line of business and keep its edge, Alphabet needs the AI element, and that requires big investments in data centers,” says Brightman.

 Brightman concludes that the gusher in AI investment doesn’t mean that this revolutionary advance will prove a big profit spinner for the Big Four.
 It’s more a weapon for each titan to defend its domain.
 “When capital turns over rapidly, and competition forces continuous reinvestment, extraordinary spending can sustain competitive position without creating value for shareholders,” he states in the article.
-Once again, the shelf life of this what’s filling our data centers is so brief that buying GPUs, say, is more like replenishing supermarket stocks than building a factories that endure for decades.
+Once again, the shelf life of what’s filling our data centers is so brief that buying GPUs, say, is more like replenishing supermarket stocks than building factories that endure for decades.

-In 2001, Fortune first convened “The Smartest People We Know,” bringing together CEOs and founders, builders and investors, thinkers and doers.
+In 2001, Fortune first convened the smartest people we know, bringing together CEOs and founders, builders and investors, thinkers and doers.
 Since then, Fortune Brainstorm Tech has been the place where bold ideas collide.
 From June 8–10, we will return to Aspen—where it all began—to mark 25 years of Brainstorm.
 Register now.

 About the Author